-- 1. The processes involved in evolution - 2.
-The structure and function of animal and plant cells - 3.
-The structure and function in plant and animal anatomy and physiology - 4.
-The different levels of organisation in biology (cellular to whole organism) - 5.
-The mechanisms involved in animal behaviour and adaptation - 6.
-Ecological systems and how to conserve them
+Intended Learning Outcomes: 1.
+The processes involved in evolution

+- 2. The structure and function of animal and plant cells - 3.
+Distinguishing characters of major animal phyla - 4.
+Interpreting phylogenetic trees - 5.
+The structure and function in plant and animal anatomy and physiology - 6.
+The mechanisms involved in animal behaviour and adaptation, including innate and learned behaviour - 7.
+Patterns and processes in population and community ecology